FrigoEU/trader.ts/README.md

 const myFirstRoute = Route.makeRoute("/?{myOptionalParam:string}");

 // An object that will be passed to every handler.
-// Can contain things like a handle to the database, caches, ... const myContext = {};
+// Can contain things like a handle to the database, caches, etc. const myContext = {};

 // Creating our router